Carly Corinthos: 1990s

 It snaps Carly out of her depression and she is ready to hold Michael.
 The two women rush to the restaurant where Jason and Michael are with Emily and Mike.
 When Carly takes Michael in her arms, she is overwhelmed and tells Bobbie she is her daughter Caroline.
-Bobbie doesn't believe her until Virginia Benson (Carly's adoptive Mom) arrives and the Carly's story is confirmed.
+Bobbie doesn't believe her until Virginia Benson (Carly's adoptive Mom) arrives and then Carly's story is confirmed.
+Carly continues to argue with her adoptive mother (and Tony) over the choices she has made.
+Virginia gets very upset and tries to leave but collapses on the floor and is rushed to General Hospital, where she later dies.
+Her doctor warned her about making the trip due to her prior ailment.
+Carly is devastated and feels like she has lost the only woman that truly loved her.

 Tony later kidnaps Michael to protect him from Jason and Sonny's dangerous lifestyle.
 When Tony manages to avoid prosecution, Carly shoots him and fakes insanity to avoid prison time and ends up being committed.
 Jason helps get her released and Jason's girlfriend Robin Scorpio (Kimberly McCullough), fed up with Carly being so dependent on Jason, exposes Michael's true paternity.

 Jason fears his hatred of A.J. will hurt Michael and signs away all rights; however, he remains an integral part of Michael's life.
 Jason comforts Elizabeth Webber (Rebecca Herbst) over the supposed death of her boyfriend, Lucky Spencer (Jonathan Jackson).
 Carly misunderstands their relationship, and sleeps with Sonny.
 Jason is unable to deal with the betrayal of Sonny and Carly, and leaves town.